Purdue University Journals

 This is the archive of Global Business Languages for Volume 1 through Volume 19.
 Global Business Languages is now published by GW Libraries & Academic Innovation, The George Washington University, Washington, DC .
 Authors wishing to submit new manuscripts should visit the current journal site:

-Historical Documents of the Purdue Cooperative Extension Service (Department of Agricultural Communication)
+Historical Documents of the Purdue Cooperative Extension Service (Department of Agricultural Sciences Education and Communication)

 The Purdue Cooperative Extension Service is a part of the Land Grant University system through which efforts are made through non-formal and research activity to inform communities about their needs and engagement in agriculture and natural resources, health and human sciences, economic and community development, and 4-H youth.
 These historical documents cover topics in the aforementioned subjects, and date back to as early as the 1960s.